mastercomfig/mastercomfig/docs/customization/custom_configs.md

 * low
 * very-low

-You can check the current selected preset by entering `preset_level` into console.
+You can check the current selected preset by entering `preset_level` into the console.

 ## Optional Aliases